mjfrigaard/sharing-your-work/manuscript/03chapter.md

 As we saw above, the `tree` output gave us a printout of the project folder in a hierarchy (i.e. a tree with branches).

-The thing to notice is the separation of files into folders titled, `data`, `docs`, and `src` or `code`.
+The thing to notice is the separation of files into folders titled, `data`, `figs` and `src` or `code`.
 We didn't choose these folder names at random--there is a way to organize a data science project.
-Start with the folder structure outlined by Greg Wilson we [mentioned earlier.](https://swcarpentry.github.io/good-enough-practices-in-scientific-computing/#project-organization) If you already have an organization scheme, we still recommend reading at least [this section]((https://swcarpentry.github.io/good-enough-practices-in-scientific-computing/#project-organization)) of the paper---it's full of great information and links to other resources.
+Start with the folder structure outlined by [Greg Wilson](https://swcarpentry.github.io/good-enough-practices-in-scientific-computing/#project-organization).

+If you already have an organization scheme, we still recommend reading at least [this section]((https://swcarpentry.github.io/good-enough-practices-in-scientific-computing/#project-organization)) of the paper---it's full of great information and links to other resources.

 ### Building command-line skills

 This section has been a concise introduction to command-line tools, but hopefully, we've demystified some of the terms for you.
-The reason these technologies still exist is that they're powerful.
-Probably, you're starting to see the differences between these tools and the standard GUI software installed on most machines.
-[Vince Buffalo](http://vincebuffalo.org/blog/), sums up the difference very well,
+The command line can seem intimidating because of it's power and ability to enter a typo and destroy the world, but that is also what makes these tools so powerful (which is the reason these technologies still exist).
+[Vince Buffalo](http://vincebuffalo.org/blog/) sums up the indifference we all encounter when dealing with the command-line well,

 > "*the Unix shell does not care if commands are mistyped or if they will destroy files; the Unix shell is not designed to prevent you from doing unsafe things.*"

-The command line can seem intimidating because of its power and ability to destroy the world.
+We hope you're starting to see the differences between command line tools and the standard GUI software installed on most machines.